jjvanzon/Circular-Language-Spec/spec/relationships.md

 #### Implementation

 The idea might be that that there might be software libraries that have code that make the relationship synchronization work.
-Encircle Language Spec currently only aims to supply a notation for it.
+Circular Language Spec currently only aims to supply a notation for it.
 There should be freedom of choice how it might be implemented.
 The notational choices made here, and implementation details might not always resonate with each other.
 Variations on notations may be possible.
 The one described here might just lay a foundation.

 The implementation procedures for relationship synchronization might be expressed in a diagram, when a *system interface* of a symbol might be displayed.